twikoojs/twikoo/docs/en/faq.md

 1. Visit [Tencent Cloud Console - Text Content Security](https://console.cloud.tencent.com/cms/text/overview) to open the text content security service
 2. Visit [Tencent Cloud Console - User List](https://console.cloud.tencent.com/cam), click New User, and click Quick Create.
-3. Enter the user name, select "Programmatic Access" as the access method, cancel "AdministratorAccess" as the user privilege, and only check the box "QcloudCMSFullAccess".
-QcloudCMSFullAccess".
+3. Enter the user name, select "Programmatic Access" as the access method, cancel "AdministratorAccess" as the user privilege, and only check the box "QcloudTMSFullAccess".
+QcloudTMSFullAccess".
 4. Click "Create User".
 5.
 5. Copy the "SecretId" and "SecretKey" from the "Successful New User" page to the Twikoo administration panel Configure them in the "Anti-Spam" module
 6. Test the anti-spam effect